 The with_docs field

 When this field is set to true, diesel print-schema will act as though the --with-docs flag was passed by default.
 This places a doc comment on all tables and columns.
+This comment contains either the information provided by the database via COMMENT ON annotations or is generated by diesel.

 The filter field